contino/gsd-hello-world/README.md

 ## Requirements

-You need to setup the secret `GITHUBTOKEN` to allow for packages to be published to Github Packages.
+You need to setup the secret `SONAR_TOKEN` to allow sonar scanning.

 ## Artifact Sotrage